The Effects of Bias Affecting Leadership

 Leaders must remember that they are only human.
 They must remain humble and not succumb to the pitfalls of perceived grandeur.
 Leaders and leadership professionals helping to develop future leaders must ensure that they provide this reminder to their students and mentees.

-Fourie and Höhne (2017), support this idea in a study regarding heroic bias in transformational leadership theory by pointing out that even the most prized form of leadership isn’t without its shortcomings.
+Fourie and Höhne (2017) support this idea in a study regarding heroic bias in transformational leadership theory by pointing out that even the most prized form of leadership isn’t without its shortcomings.
 They examined bias and leadership and pinpointed both “Heroic Bias” and “Self-Efficacy Bias” as potential negatives.
-Specifically, “heroic bias” regarding transformational leadership theory is at odds with the inevitability of human failure and because transformational leadership theory does not make provision for the inevitable moral or ethical and technical shortcomings of leaders (Fourie & Höhne, 2017).
+Specifically, “heroic bias” regarding transformational leadership theory is at odds with the inevitability of human failure because transformational leadership theory does not make provision for the inevitable moral or ethical and technical shortcomings of leaders (Fourie & Höhne, 2017).
 Fourie and Höhne go on to suggest that “heroic bias,” specifically, runs the risk of having disempowering effects on followers due to over-emphasizing the role of the leader.
 Essentially, the leader becomes the victim of his or her own perceived greatness.

-Fourie and Höhne (2017) warn that idolizing leaders can be a strategy to cope with the fear of freedom, of guilt, and existential insecurity but that doing so can be a significant problem when the group’s expectation of a leader is to be faultless.
+Fourie and Höhne (2017) warn that idolizing leaders can be a strategy to cope with the fear of freedom, guilt, and existential insecurity but that doing so can be a significant problem when the group’s expectation of a leader is to be faultless.
 Fourie and Höhne also warn that when followers overestimate the qualities of the leader, it can produce a distorted self-image of the leaders themselves.
 This is called “self-efficacy bias.”

 A leader must go out of their way to remain humble due to the tendencies stated.
 An over-inflated sense of self is easy to come by when you are in charge, successful, and when your followers are continually pumping you up.
 Much of this is associated with ego.
 However, these types of bias can be a downfall as cracks in our perceived perfection are shown via our inevitable failures.
 History has shown that ego-driven failures often result in the ousting of leadership.
-Leaders can get in front of this by remaining humble and reminding followers that imperfection is normal and that perfection is neither being claimed or sought.
+Leaders can get in front of this by remaining humble and reminding followers that imperfection is normal and that perfection is neither being claimed nor sought.

 The literature has supported the idea that bias affects leadership but that the effects are often adverse.
 The research has also demonstrated that bias can often present itself in leadership in numerous different ways.
-We have seen that bias impacts our perceptions and behaviors and that our perceptions have a direct impact on the visions we construct.
+We have seen that bias impacts our perceptions and behaviors and that our perceptions directly impact the visions we construct.
 If bias has skewed our visions, it has the potential to impact what we want to accomplish because it can also skew the perceptions of what that accomplishment is supposed to look like.
 This can and often likely does turn into a missed objective.

-Finally, and arguably one of the most critical elements of leadership, is our perceived ability to lead.
+Finally, arguably one of the most critical elements of leadership is our perceived ability to lead.
 Bias can impact this directly from all sides because if we are seen as biased in any number of ways, we run the risk of losing credibility and legitimacy overall.
 This can have a direct and extremely negative impact on our leadership and long-term power.

 The information regarding the direct correlation between bias and leadership is scarce.
 The five studies provided only demonstrate a few of the many ways that bias can negatively impact leadership.
-However, they plant a clear red-flag regarding the topic and the need for future research.
+However, they plant a clear red flag regarding the topic and the need for future research.
 This is especially true considering the level of impact each can genuinely have.

 Did you enjoy this article?
 You might also like my article titled “Beware of Self-Serving Bias.”